angelovangel/ngs-reports/README.md

 - [`gffread`]()
 - [`qualimap`]()

+## Using `conda`
-You can also use the `environment.yml` file to create a conda environment with the required tools:
+You can also use the `environment.yml` file to create a conda environment with the required tools, and then start Rstudio in that environment:

 ```
 conda env create -f environment.yml
 ```